ToastHawaii/osm-apps-catalog/docs/README.md

 The catalog is updated every day.

+## Contributions & acknowledgements

-A special thanks goes to Dmytro Ovdiienko for his [Osm Software Catalog](https://wiki.openstreetmap.org/wiki/Osm_Software_Catalog).
+- A special thanks goes to [Dmytro Ovdiienko](https://sourceforge.net/u/ujos/profile/) for his [Osm Software Catalog](https://wiki.openstreetmap.org/wiki/Osm_Software_Catalog).
 This was the inspiration for this OSM Apps Catalog, and I learned from it how to request pages from the Wiki that use a specific template.
+- Another big thanks goes to [Tobias Knerr](https://wiki.openstreetmap.org/wiki/User:Tordanik) for his [TTTBot](https://wiki.openstreetmap.org/wiki/User:TTTBot).
+This catalog is based on many of his works.
+- Many thanks to [weblate](https://weblate.org/) and [all translators of this catalog](https://hosted.weblate.org/user/?q=%20contributes:osm-apps-catalog) for supporting open source projects for free.
+- Thanks to all who made this catalog possible.

 ## 📱 Is this catalog also available as an app?